PrakSambath/todo-list-webapp/README.md

 ## 5. Installation

 No need to download.
-Just
-open this [link](https://scaling-memory-8py4z8z.pages.github.io/) in your browser
+Just open the link in the repository description in browser

 ## 6. Usage